Biology

 CAS BI 645: Cellular and Molecular Neurophysiology

-Undergraduate Prerequisites: graduate standing. - Cellular and molecular basis of neural excitability and synaptic transmission.
-The molecular understanding of ion channels is extrapolated to higher brain functions such as learning, memory, and sleep.
+CASBI 645 Cellular and Molecular Neurophysiology Undergraduate Prerequisites: graduate standing.
+Cellular and molecular basis of neural excitability and synaptic transmission.
+The molecular understanding of ion channels is extrapolated to higher brain functions such as learning, memory, sleep and seizures.
 Three hours lecture, three hours laboratory, one hour pre-lab. -

 CAS BI 648: Biodiversity and Conservation Biology

 The study of biological diversity and modern methods to protect endangered plant and animal species.
-The environment, population, and genetic and human factors that affect the survival of species are examined for temperate and tropical communities, as well as terrestrial and aquatic habitats.
+The environment, population, genetic, and human factors that affect the survival of species are examined for temperate and tropical communities, as well as terrestrial and aquatic habitats.
 Three hours lecture, one hour discussion.
-Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Ethical Reasoning. -
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Oral and/or Signed Communication. -

 CAS BI 649: Neuroscience Design Lab